 In light of the current situation regarding the corona virus and covid19, there is much uncertainty and anxiety.
 Whilst I am currently still able to offer face to face sessions, I also offer telephone and online support.
 This is secure and I will forward you details if you decide to attend this way.
 So please do contact me.
 Warmest regards.
 Debbie

 I am a Senior Accredited Counsellor and Psychotherapist with the British Association for Counselling and Psychotherapy.
-I have been working privately and through many agencies for over 13 years.
+I have been working privately and through many agencies, organisations and insurance companies for over 16 years.

 My work with clients is confidential and I work according to the code and ethics of the British Association of Counsellors and Psychotherapists (BACP).
 As a member of BACP I am bound by its ethical framework for good practise in Counselling and Psychotherapy and subject to the professional conduct procedure therein.

 In April 2015 I gained my Senior Accreditation qualification having now worked with clients for over 16 years.